jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 We will demonstrate these implementations in this post.
 To summarize:

-- The **observable is the unknown** posterior, to which **conditionally dependent on the defined priors** beliefs, to which such **priors are updated to "fit" the observable** when new observable data arrive throughout time (hence variable t).
+- The **observable is the unknown** posterior, to which **conditionally dependent on the defined priors** beliefs, where such **priors are updated to "fit" the observable** when new observable data arrive throughout time (hence variable t).

 The main **philosophy** behind Bayesian Statistics is that:
+> Our understanding of the **reality** we are trying to model through time, to predict its future values/states, **is never static & objective, but rather dynamic & conditional** (*when model discrete time (maps) this concept is related to modeling chaos (fractals, FeigenBaum, etc), which we might potentially explore in another post*).
+> **Going Bayesian** $$\sim$$ *Entering the limbo of compromise between determinism (point estimates) & chaos*
-> Our understanding of the **reality** we are trying to model through time, to predict its future values, **is never static & objective, but rather dynamic & conditionally sensitive to initial conditions** (related with *chaos theory*, which we will save this for another post).
-Going Bayesian means we are accepting that **we will never know the full picture of reality completely**, and that **we can only infer from the data we collected so far of such reality to forecast its future values/states under compounded uncertainties**, as per defining all parameters & functions of our entire model hierarchically as distributions.
+> Simply put, we are accepting that **we will never know the full picture of reality completely**, and that **we can only infer from the data we collected so far of such reality to forecast its future values/states under compounded uncertainties**, as per defining all parameters & functions of our entire model hierarchically as distributions.
 This is much more superior than point estimates in classical models, even in Deep Machine Learning models, as it reflects much more on our actual reality & the quantifiable uncertainties in the prediction process of its future.

 # 3. The Mathematics behind FBProphet

-> **Disclosure**: The content below is somewhat a detailed summary, or rather a concise alternative explanation based on my personal understanding of fbprophet's GLM.
+> **Disclosure**: The content below is somewhat a detailed summary, or rather a concise alternative explanation, based on my personal understanding of fbprophet's GLM from reading their publication & repositories.
 If you want to check out the original published paper, click [**here**](https://peerj.com/preprints/3190/).

 ---
-Starting with the model's overarching formula:
+Given $$\boldsymbol{Y}$$ as the observable to fit & predict (data of prediction target), I often express the overarching model as:

 $$\boldsymbol{Y}(t) \sim [\boldsymbol{G}(t) \cdot(1 + \boldsymbol{S}_{m}(t)) +  \boldsymbol{S}_{a}(t)] \pm \boldsymbol{\epsilon}_{t}$$

-where, as **tensors** (except $$\boldsymbol{\epsilon}$$):

-- $$\boldsymbol{Y}$$ = Observable to fit & predict (data of prediction target)
+where:

 - $$\boldsymbol{G}$$ = Trend/Growth